tingpeng17/TEC-miTarget/README.md

 ## Preparation for evaluation and prediction

-Download the trained model weights from Google Drive (https://drive.google.com/file/d/1L9eQYseXn1cctfl9jEHZ8Z_mpeA_vcKF/view?usp=drive_link), unzip them and place the exp-miRAW, exp-DeepMirTar, and exp-deepTargetPro folders in the output folder.
+Download the trained model weights from [Google Drive](https://drive.google.com/file/d/1L9eQYseXn1cctfl9jEHZ8Z_mpeA_vcKF/view?usp=drive_link), unzip them and place the exp-miRAW, exp-DeepMirTar, and exp-deepTargetPro folders in the output folder.

 # Setup the enviroment